 These teens have their sights set on a better, brighter future.
-Learn how the Gates Foundation Discovery Center is helping them get there and how you can, too.
+Learn how the Gates Foundation Discovery Center is helping them get there in our ongoing series, Teens Take Action.

 Editor's note: This article was sponsored by the Bill & Melinda Gates Foundation.
 The interview has been edited and condensed for clarity and length.

 I’m Lauren Bergman.
 I’m 16 and in 11th grade at Bellarmine Preparatory School in Tacoma.
 I first heard of Youth Ambassadors Program through a Circle of Friends in Action (COFIA) club email; it talked about the summer workshop [at the Gates Discovery Center].
 It looked interesting and aligned with my passions for community service and politics so I applied.
 I never expected it to become such a huge aspect of my high school experience.